pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --Anonymous

 "Transire suum pectus mundoque potiri"
-(Rise above oneself and grasp the world)
+"Rise above oneself and grasp the world"
 --Archimedes

 "It is the mark of an educated mind to be able to entertain a thought without accepting it."